DamienDavisNeff/RemoveDogeLogo/README.md

 # RemoveDogeLogo
- Removes the doge logo from the homescreen of Twitter
+Removes the doge logo from the homescreen of Twitter (Currently does not remove the doge loading screen)

 ## To Use